henrytwo/MasseyHacks-Firebase-Workshop/readme.md

 }
 ```
 Breakdown:
+- `request.auth.token.name` is the `name` of the user initiating request
 - `request.auth.uid` is the `uid` of the user initiating request
 - `request.resource.data` is the object being read/written (All sub attributes are the data itself)